 How Much Does It Cost to Become a Real Estate Agent in Illinois?

-It costs about $1,100 to get your Illinois real estate broker license.
+It costs about $650 to get your Illinois real estate broker license.
 Some of the costs involved are fixed, including the application fee and exam fee.
-Some of these costs are dependent upon which real estate school you choose to complete the required 75-hour prelicensing course.
+Some of these costs depend on the real estate school you choose to complete the required 75-hour prelicensing course.

 Illinois Real Estate License Costs Example